 Eye pressure: The eye doctor has several methods he or she can use to measure the pressure inside your child’s eyes.
 Drops will be put in your child’s eyes to anesthetize, or numb, the eyes’ surface.
 If your child is older, he’ll be asked to place his chin on a machine, and the doctor will move a probe onto the surface of his eye to measure the pressure inside.
 If your child is younger or has multiple disabilities, the doctor may use a hand-held probe to measure the pressure or may need to do this procedure while your child is under general anesthesia.
 Measuring the pressure inside the eyes is particularly important as a way to check for the presence of glaucoma and is part of most standard eye exams for that reason.

-Other tests may take place during the exam, depending on your child's age, level of cooperation, and eye disease, and on the information you, the TVI, and other medical professionals have shared.
+Other tests may take place during the exam, depending on your child’s age, level of cooperation, eye disease, and on the information you, the teacher of students with visual impairments, and other medical professionals have shared.
 As the eye doctor moves through the exam, ask for explanations of what is being done and why.

 Following the Exam

 After the doctor conducts the exam, the findings will be shared with you.
 This is the time when you might want to take some notes or ask permission to record the discussion.
 If your child is young or has multiple disabilities, you may want to bring someone with you to the exam who can be with your child while you talk to the doctor.